Hellfest (American music festival): History and etymology

 Co-promoter Josh Grabelle, who was also a sponsor of the festival through his record label Trustkill Records, claimed in 2001 that the event was named Hellfest because "This festival has always been the first weekend in July and it is always extremely HOT, hence, the reference to the blazing inferno known as Hell".
 This explanation, though inaccurate, has since become de facto, even though Grabelle was not involved with the early years of the festival.

 The factual reason behind the naming of the festival was linked to founding promoter Keith Allen's concert booking agency, Hardcore As Hell.
 Allen and his partner Ryan Canavan had been booking and promoting concerts in the Syracuse, New York area since 1996.
 Canavan also had his own booking agency, Hanging Like A Hex, which gave name to a fanzine that he published and, later, the record label Hex Records.
 Canavan's fanzine Hanging Like a Hex published the first festival's guide/pamphlet as issue number 7.5.
 Allen and Canavan co-booked the first three festivals: the first event in 1997 was promoted as Syracuse 3-Day Super Festival; the two events in 1998 were promoted as Syracuse Hardcore Festival and Syracuse Hardcore Festival 2.5.
 It was only with the fourth event in 1999, once Allen became sole promoter, that the word hell was added to the name and the event was promoted as Syracuse Hell Fest 99.
 The single-word Hellfest was first used for the 2000 edition as Hellfest 2K.
 Allen was also keen on booking his own bands (Order of Deceit, The August Prophecy, Found Dead Hanging and Architect) in favorable time slots.

 For Hellfest 2004, Allen relocated the festival from New York to New Jersey, forming a new partnership corporation.
 Paper Street Music Co.
-LLC was co-founded by Allen, Shawn Van Der Poel and Heath Miller and was based in Mount Holly, New Jersey.
+LLC was co-founded by Allen and Shawn Van Der Poel and was based in Mount Holly, New Jersey.
+They copromoted 2004 Hellfest with Heath Miller and Excess dB Entertainment at Rexplex in Elizabeth, NJ.